kabk/go-theses-17-manus-nijhoff/writings/bulk.md

 Psychogeography is a great concept since it’s all about the moment and the experience.
 They walk around in city.
 They like to get lost.
 They gather together and talk about their experience.
-They take it seriously, and enjoy deriving.
+They take it seriously, and enjoy dériving.

 Can psychogeography be applied on the internet?